 When we pour that passion (backed by solid digital strategy) into the creative we make, we see users respond in droves.

 One great example of this is our work on Airstream’s Gift of Adventure campaign a few years ago.
 It’s clear from looking at the final product that we took a bold creative direction, and the results certainly don’t lie.
 It’s a real indication that when we say the right things to the right people, we can really make things happen.

 We should always set the medium and the message up on a date.

-We’ve all heard “The medium is the message,” and its contradiction “Content is king.”
+We’ve all heard the phrase “the medium is the message,” and its contradiction “content is king.”
 But I tend to think of the medium and the message as two people I’d set up on a date with each other in hopes that they fall madly in love and have a destination wedding I can drink at.
 Or maybe they just cohabitate for years and years.
 Whatever feels right for them.

-Point is, the user doesn’t see them as separate, mutually exclusive entities, and so they aren’t.
-And great ads are those that are built not just for the medium they’re on, but also the state of mind the user is in when they’re viewing that particular medium.
+Point is, the user doesn’t see them as separate, mutually exclusive entities, and so they aren’t, no matter how much we try to separate them.
+And great ads are those that are built not just for the medium they’re presented in, but also for the state of mind the user is in when they’re viewing that particular medium.

 Appealing to a state of mind is what being a professional creative is all about.
 Truly inspired concepts come from empathizing with the audience, from digging into the why behind a brand, from finding a key truth that people can really relate to, and from communicating that truth in the right way.
 I look at my own work through the lens of the same three criteria every time:

 Does it move you?

 Does it inspire an emotional reaction that you’ll remember?
 Does it connect with you on a deeper level?
 Does it make you laugh?
 Cry?

 Does it teach you?